drotek/Doc-RTK/rtkmodules/dromodules.md

 [IMAGE XL]

 The XL RTK module, with its built-in (passive) antenna patch, is able to act as a rover or base, even though the base mode is not recommended because of the size of the antenna patch.
 You can select the role of your module very easily with a switch built onto the board.
 Plug-&-play, this module only requires the user to plug the telemetry equipment in order to be used.
 It's USB connector will allow you to configure it easily through the U-Center software.
 Also, the integrated compass will offer your vehicle a more accurate positioning and make your heading sensing more efficient (with the module being used as rover on your vehicle).
+It's I2C port will also allow you to add various I2C compatible devices to your system.
 The board has 7 through-hole connectors where you can solder pin header, which make the module very modular.

 #### _Input / Outputs_